isaacovercast/QuoteWall/README.md

 * "The cats are going to herd themselves, inevitably." - IO 3/22, re: working group behavior
 * "If you cant find what you're looking for, look for what you're finding." - Anon 5/4
 * "The less you type the less you mess up." - CF 6/4
+* "Trees have genes too." - Anon 6/24

 # AK
 * "People can't get enough of hemipenes." - 9/24/15